On the Duality Between Sharpness-Aware Minimization and Adversarial Training: Experiment

-\textbf{Experimental results.} The experimental results, summarized in Table 1, underscore the nuanced performance differences between SAM and ST, particularly in the context of natural accuracy and resilience to adversarial attacks.
-Although both methodologies achieved comparable natural accuracy: 84.6$\%$ for SAM and 84.4$\%$ for ST - the distinction in attack success rates (ASR) is pronounced.
-Under the PSO attack, SAM demonstrated a reduced ASR of 17.1$\%$, compared to 22.7$\%$ under ST, indicating a significant improvement in model robustness.
-Similarly, the IGA attack's ASR was lowered from 84.1$\%$ with ST to 74.5$\%$ with SAM, further evidencing the efficacy of SAM in mitigating the impact of adversarial word substitutions.
+\textbf{Experimental results.} The experimental results, summarized in~\cref{tab:text}, show the nuanced performance differences between SAM and ST. Although both SAM and ST achieved comparable natural accuracy (84.6$\%$ \textit{v.s.} 84.4$\%$), the distinction in attack success rates (ASR) is pronounced, \textit{e.g.} a reduced ASR of 17.1$\%$ under SAM compared to 22.7$\%$ under ST, indicating a significant improvement in adversarial robustness.
+As for AT, adding adversarial examples to the training set has been found to lower natural accuracy without significantly improving adversarial robustness.
+On average, the ASR for models trained with AT is 2.9\% higher with PSO attack and 2.6\% higher with IGA attack, indicating that adversarially trained models hurt overall performance against adversarial attacks, although they may be effective at defending specific types of attacks.

-These findings suggest that incorporating sharpness-aware optimization techniques, such as SAM, can substantially improve the robustness of text classification models against increasingly sophisticated adversarial attacks without compromising natural language processing performance.
-This study contributes to the growing body of knowledge on defensive strategies in NLP, offering a promising avenue for future research and application to secure AI models against adversarial threats.
+These findings suggest that incorporating SAM can notably improve the adversarial robustness of text classification models without compromising natural performance, offering a promising avenue for future research and application to secure AI models against adversarial threats.